Koromix/rygel/web/koffi.dev/pages/contribute.md

 - [CMake meta build system](https://cmake.org/)
 - [Node.js](https://nodejs.org/) 16 or later

-Once this is done, run this command _from the test or the benchmark directory_ (depending on what you want to build):
+Once this is done, run this command from the _src/koffi_ directory:

 ```sh
 cd src/koffi